1031 Exchange Specialists,

 1031 UPDATE

-The principals of 1031 Exchange Specialists, Inc. are in our 14h year of providing consulting services and documentation to real estate investors, their accountants and tax attorneys.
-We have helped investors exchange over two billion dollars of real estate, saving them vast sums of capital gains taxes.
-During the recent years we have seen a tightening of the tax laws regarding conversions of second homes/investment properties to primary homes and in the individual state tax laws.
-These changes are summarized below.
+The principals of 1031 Exchange Specialists, Inc. have provided 1031 consulting services and documentation to real estate investors, their accountants and tax attorneys for over 21 years.
+They have helped investors exchange over 8,500 properties, totaling more than 4.5 billion dollars of real estate, saving them vast sums of capital gains taxes.
+The more significant changes to the 1031 exchange rules are summarized below.

 Qualifying Exchanges of Vacation Homes